Patient Flow in Action

 Have you read the paper ‘Getting Rid of Stupid Stuff?’
 It is my favourite ever article from the New England Journal of Medicine.

 Please trust and respect clinicians who provide challenging feedback.
 Don’t just assume they are being difficult or are resistant to change.
-Find out what they know and use that information to design better ways of getting things done.
+Find out what they know and use that information to design better and safer ways of getting things done.

 Nagging doesn’t work

 I want you all to reflect on a time when nagging made you change your mind or do something you didn’t want to do.
-See – it really doesn’t work.
+See!
+It really doesn’t work.
 Instead, ask how you can help.

 Find the positives – always.
 Create a shared vision of better ways of working, with patient care at the heart.